 TRAFFIC chaos ensued in Braintree when lights were installed for emergency repairs after a gas leak.

-Morning commuters and school traffic faced almost an hour of queuing after lights were put up on London Road near Braintree Cemetery.
+Morning commuters and school traffic faced almost an hour of queuing after lights were put up in London Road near Braintree Cemetery.

-Notley Road, Godlings Way, and London Road have seen an increased volume of traffic due to UK Power Network’s diversion and closure of Baker’s Lane, which is due to be completed by October 25.
+Notley Road, Godlings Way, and London Road saw an increased volume of traffic due to UK Power Network’s diversion and closure of Baker’s Lane, which is due to be completed by October 25.

-Cadent were called to London Road on Tuesday after reports of gas and put up traffic lights while repairs were carried out.
+Cadent was called to the site last Tuesday after reports of gas and put up traffic lights while repairs were carried out.

 The lights caused traffic turmoil in the town, with many people missing doctors’ appointments and arriving late to work and school.

-Frustration - People were late for school, work and doctors' appointments after the traffic turmoil Frustration - People were late for school, work and doctors' appointments after the traffic turmoil (Image: Public) Speaking to the Times, one road user from Braintree said: “I had to drive to work in Great Notley Garden Village.
+Frustration - People were late for school, work and doctors' appointments after the traffic turmoil Frustration - People were late for school, work and doctors' appointments after the traffic turmoil (Image: Public) Speaking to the Times, one road user from Braintree, who wished to remain anonymous, said: “I had to drive to work in Great Notley Garden Village.

 “By the time I got past the traffic lights, it had been over an hour.